-In addition, the Dutch Corporate Governance Code, or Dutch Code, applies to Vistaprint.
+In addition, the Dutch Corporate Governance Code, or Dutch Code, applies to Cimpress.
 The Dutch Code emphasizes the principles of integrity, transparency, and accountability as the primary means of achieving good corporate governance.
 The Dutch Code includes certain principles of good corporate governance, supported by "best practice" provisions, and our Management Board and Supervisory Board agree with the fundamental principles of the Dutch Code.
-However, as a company whose ordinary shares are traded on NASDAQ, we are also subject to the corporate governance rules of the NASDAQ Stock Market and U.S. securities laws, and we may also choose to follow certain market practices that are common for NASDAQ-traded companies.
+However, as a company whose ordinary shares are traded on Nasdaq, we are also subject to the corporate governance rules of The Nasdaq Stock Market and U.S. securities laws, and we may also choose to follow certain market practices that are common for Nasdaq-traded companies.
 Some of the U.S. corporate governance rules and market practices that we are required to or choose to follow conflict, in whole or in part, with the best practice provisions of the Dutch Code.
 As a result, we do not apply some of the Dutch best practice provisions.
-In accordance with the Dutch Code's compliance principle of "apply or explain," which permits Dutch companies to be fully compliant with the Dutch Code either by applying the Dutch best practices or by explaining why the company has chosen not to apply certain of the best practices, we are disclosing in our Dutch annual report that accompanies our Annual Accounts to what extent we do not apply provisions of the Dutch Code, together with the reasons for those deviations.
+In accordance with the Dutch Code's compliance principle of "apply or explain," which permits Dutch companies to be fully compliant with the Dutch Code either by applying the Dutch best practices or by explaining why the company has chosen not to apply certain of the best practices, we have disclosed in our Dutch annual report that accompanies our statutory annual accounts prepared in accordance with Dutch law to what extent we do not apply provisions of the Dutch Code, together with the reasons for those deviations.